Kurumgram: Education

-There are two Bengali medium Government primary schools (class I-IV) in Kurumgram - Kurumgram Boys Primary School & Kurumgram Girls Primary School.

-Beside that in Kurumgram there is a private missionary nursery (primary) English medium school- Sree Sree Ramkrishna Sishu Vidyapith.

-There also has a co-ed Government Bengali medium Higher Secondary School in Kurumgram - Mitrabhum High School which is the oldest High School in this area set up in 1921.
+There are two Bengali-medium Government primary schools (class I-IV) in Kurumgram - Kurumgram Boys' Primary School and Kurumgram Girls' Primary School.
+There is a private missionary nursery (primary) English medium school- Sree Sree Ramkrishna Sishu Vidyapith.
+There is a co-educational Government Bengali-medium Higher Secondary School, Mitrabhum High School, the oldest High School in this area, set up in 1921.
 Students from nearby villages and nearby towns come here to study.
-It is a very renowned school in Birbhum district.
-This school has a big play ground to develop in Sports too.
-Since its establishment, the school has been continuously developing extraordinary talent and thus created a benchmark in the field of study.

-But there are no colleges in Kurumgram village.
-The nearest colleges from Kurumgram are Rampurhat College & Hiralal Bhakat College (Nalhati), sofia girls college.
+There are no colleges in Kurumgram village.
+The nearest colleges are Rampurhat College and Hiralal Bhakat College (Nalhati), and Sofia Girls' College.